Design and Performance Simulation of the Electromagnetic Calorimeter at EicC: Neutral Pion Reconstruction

 \section{Neutral Pion Reconstruction}

-Another essential function of the ECAL is the reconstruction of $\pi^0$ mesons.
+The reconstruction of neutral pions ($\pi^{0}$) is an important physics objective and a key performance benchmark of the ECAL.
+As a primary product of hadronization in deep inelastic scattering, $\pi^{0}$ measurements provide valuable information on parton fragmentation and nucleon structure, particularly in semi-inclusive and exclusive processes.
+In addition, the well-known $\pi^{0}$ invariant mass serves as a standard reference for ECAL calibration and energy resolution validation.
+Therefore, efficient and precise $\pi^{0}$ reconstruction is both a physics requirement and a crucial indicator of the overall ECAL performance.

 Since $\pi^0$ decays into two photons in about 99\% of cases, detecting both photons and separating those with small opening angles is crucial.
 The precision and efficiency of $\pi^0$ reconstruction depend on multiple factors, including energy and angular resolutions, detector acceptance, and shower separation capability.
 These factors reflect the combined performance of both the calorimeter and the reconstruction algorithm.

-The $\pi^0$ event distribution from EicC $ep$ collisions has shown in the right panel of Fig.~\ref{events_distribution}.
+The distribution of $\pi^0$ mesons from EicC $ep$ collisions was shown in the right panel of Fig.~\ref{events_distribution}.
 Low-momentum $\pi^0$ events are abundant in the barrel region, while high-momentum events are concentrated in the ion-Endcap.
 These two regimes place different demands on detector design and reconstruction strategies.

 In the $\pi^0$ rest frame, the two decay photons are emitted back-to-back with an opening angle of $180^\circ$.
 When the photon emission direction is perpendicular to the $\pi^0$ boost direction, the opening angle observed in the laboratory frame reaches its minimum.
 Assuming that the $\pi^0$ moves along the $z$ axis, the opening angle between the two photons can be expressed as